Beliaz/OpenHapticsVS2017/README.md

 ## Introduction

-This repository contains a Visual Studio 2017 solution and project aimed to be a starting point for development under Windows.
+This repository contains a Visual Studio 2017 project aimed to be a starting point for development under Windows.
 Note that the utility library needs to be recompiled for use with recent versions of Visual Studio.

 Please obtain the new binaries from your course instructor.